The Intricacies of Layering Textures in Contemporary Interior Design

 1. Combine Different Materials

 A successful texture palette often includes a variety of materials.
-Consider this: pairing a smooth leather sofa with a cozy wool throw blanket, or using a sleek metal lamp next to a chunky knitted pouf can create striking contrast.
+Consider this: pairing a smooth leather sofa with a cozy wool throw blanket.
+Or using a sleek metal lamp next to a chunky knitted pouf can create striking contrast.

 2. Use Patterns and Fabrics